"Sable two bars gemell or on a chief of

 M.A., curate of Sowerby, who died on 10th May, 1706, and according

-to Watson, late of Headley near Thornton, Bradford.
+to Watson, William being late of Headley near Thornton, Bradford.
 William the Curate

 is also described as "Mr. William Midgley the minister at Sowerby who